Skip to main content

 Written by Onyema Onyejekwe

 The Budget screen is your starting point for controlling budget allocation across your organisation.
-You can segment your budget by location, cost center, or a specific level of your organisation structure.
+You can segment your budget by location, cost centre, or a specific level of your organisation structure.

-3. Select attribute(s) to segment your budget by e.g. Location.
+3. Select attributes to segment your budget by, for example, Location.

 4. Click Add budget segment.

-5. Select options to add to this budget segment e.g. all locations in a specific region.
+5. Select options to add to this budget segment, for example, all the locations in a specific region.

-6. Click Next and review your selections then click Add.
+6. Click Next, review your selections, then click Add.

 9. Repeat steps 4 to 8 for all budget segments required.